Agriculture (AG)

 AG 3310.
 Agriculture Power and Machinery Technology.

-This course covers the principles of 2 stroke and 4-stroke cycle engines, ignition, and combustion types including injection systems.
-Components including power and power transmissions and hydraulic systems will also be addressed.
-Prerequisites: AG 2373 with a grade of "C" or better and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] with grades of "D" or better.
+This course covers the principles of 2-stroke and 4-stroke cycle engines, ignition systems, and combustion types, including fuel injection systems.
+Power, power transmission, and hydraulic systems are also addressed.
+Emphasis is placed on internal combustion engines, ignition systems, cylinder design, shaft orientation, and the use of small gas engines.
+Students follow standard safety practices while using tools to identify, analyze, and troubleshoot engine systems, including compression, fuel, governor, electrical, and lubrication systems.
+Prerequisites: AG 2373 with a grade of "C" or better and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] with a grade of "D" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required